chasewnelson/SNPGenie/README.md

 * **Coverage**, containing the number of sequencing reads that overlap the site; and
 * **Variant Frequency**, which contains the frequency of the nucleotide variant as a percentage, *e.g.*, 14.60%.

 In addition to containing the aforementioned columns, the SNP report should ideally be free of extraneous characters such as thousand separators (,), but SNPGenie will do its best to adapt if they are present.
-The Variant Frequency must remain a percentage (default format).
+The Variant Frequency must remain a percentage (default .txt output).
 Finally, the user should verify that the reading frame in the Geneious output is correct.
 SNPGenie will produce various errors to indicate when these conditions are not met, *e.g.*, by checking that all products begin with START and end with STOP codons, and checking for premature stop codons.
 Make sure to check the SNPGenie LOG file!

 #### <a name="vcf"></a>Variant Call Format (VCF)
 A <a target="_blank" href="https://github.com/samtools/hts-specs">VCF</a> SNP report must include the following columns, with the unaltered VCF column headers: